NC-led coalition inches towards majority in Nepal polls | Politics

 - Nepal

-The main opposition Communist Party of Nepal (Unified Marxist-Leninist) has so far bagged two seats and is leading in 40 others.
+The main opposition Communist Party of Nepal (Unified Marxist-Leninist) has so far bagged three seats and is leading in 38 others.

+Nepali Congress has won 6 seats and has been leading in 46 others.
+Its alliance partners CPN-Maoist Centre has been leading in 17 seats, while CPN-Unified Socialist and Lokatantrik Samajwadi Party in 2 seats each.

 Elections to the House of Representatives (HoR) and seven provincial assemblies were held on Sunday.
 The counting of votes started on Monday.